Alkhemeia/Infopsychismus/docs/Infopsychismus_Book.md

+**Meaning:** The creation of purpose and value through conscious engagement with the world.
+In the Infopsychismus model, meaning emerges from the dynamic interplay between information, consciousness, and context.
+It is not merely assigned, but co-created through interpretation, experience, and interaction—by both individuals and collectives.
+Recent developments in AI and digital culture show that meaning can also be generated, transformed, or challenged by artificial agents and collective processes.
+The risk of informational nihilism—meaninglessness in the face of overwhelming or fragmented information—makes mindful engagement and creative participation ever more important.

 ## 11. Open Questions and Future Research Directions

 The integrative model of Infopsychismus opens up a wide range of questions for future exploration.
 As our understanding of consciousness, information, and reality deepens, new research avenues and philosophical challenges emerge: